craftercms/docs/source/reference/modules/engine.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Migrating from Crafter Profile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Prior to version ``3.1.5`` Crafter Profile was the only security provider available, all projects created in previous versions will continue to work without any changes, however if you need to migrate to a different provider like SAML2 you will need to replace all uses of the ``profile`` and ``authentication`` variables, both have been replaced with ``authToken``.
+If you are using Crafter Profile as the security provider and need to migrate to a different provider like SAML2 you will need to replace all uses of the ``profile`` and ``authentication`` variables, both have been replaced with ``authToken``.